Meet Intel's Core i3-8100

 The improvement was badly needed.
 AMD's Ryzen 3 1300X and 1200 offered unlocked ratio multipliers and twice as many cores as previous-gen Core i3s, earning our unabashed praise.
 Intel tries leveling the playing field with Coffee Lake.
 In response, AMD slashed prices on its Ryzen 5 and 7 CPUs.

-But the Core i3-8100 competes at a price point where AMD might not be able to get much more aggressive.
+Part of our list of best CPUs for desktop applications at press time, the Core i3-8100 competes at a price point where AMD might not be able to get much more aggressive.
 All Ryzen processors utilize the same eight-core die, so there is a fixed manufacturing cost, even for the four-core Ryzen 3 models.

 Although Intel only sells two Coffee Lake-based Cores i3s for now, there's a $60 chasm between the Core i3-8100 and unlocked Core i3-8350K.
 And that K-series chip isn't a typical Core i3.
 It doesn't come with a bundled cooler, it requires a pricey Z-series motherboard for overclocking, and it only costs a few dollars less than the six-core Core i5-8400.
 Naturally, we recommend stepping up to the higher-performance CPU.

 Core i3-8100, on the other hand, fits neatly into the familiar mainstream pricing structure and is a good complement for the B-series motherboards due to arrive early this year.
 Selling for $121 online, it's Intel's only real competition against Ryzen 3 1300X and 1200.

 The Core i3-8100